 Tram Procurement Program

-The Tram Procurement Program is an $800 million package of works, including new trams, new infrastructure and other upgrades, to improve the accessibility, capacity and reliability of Melbourne's tram network.
+The Tram Procurement Program is an $800 million package of works and upgrades to improve the accessibility, capacity and reliability of Melbourne's tram network.

 The Tram Procurement Program includes:

 - 50 new E-Class low-floor trams delivered by 2018;

 - Upgrading Route 96 to become Melbourne's first fully accessible route - this is also the first route to receive the new trams;

 - Redeveloping the Preston Workshop and Southbank Depot, where new trams will be stored and maintained; and

 - Power upgrades and accessibility improvements to other low-floor tram routes.

 Seventy E-Class low-floor trams

 Seventy new E-Class low-floor trams are being delivered to Melbourne's tram network.
 As of April 2016, nearly half of the new trams have been put in service, with 34 E-Class trams operating on routes 96 and 11.

 E-Class trams are scheduled to start operating on Route 86 from November 2016.